Lilihierax/sourcemod-nt-fovchanger/README.md

 * Server operators can define the range of acceptable field of view values by using `sm_nt_fov_min` and `sm_nt_fov_max`

 ## Known issues
 * Zooming with weapons can cause snapping-like behavior.
-This is the most prominent when a weapon is zoomed out while a high field of view is being used
+This effect is most prominent when a weapon is zoomed out while a high field of view is being used
 * Issues and glitches caused by this modification can be reported as a GitHub issue or alternatively on Active Neotokyo Players ("ANP") [Discord server](https://discord.gg/JJBMzeqfdh)

 ## Authors